 And we shall go on with our work.
 In revising the programme of our Party, we must by all means take the advice of Engels and Marx into consideration in order to come nearer the truth, to restore Marxism by ridding it of distortions, to guide the struggle of the working class for its emancipation more correctly.
 Certainly no one opposed to the advice of Engels and Marx will be found among the Bolsheviks.
 The only difficulty that may perhaps arise will be in regard to the term.
-In German there are two words meaning "community", of which Engels used the one which does not denote a single community, but their totality, a system of to choose the French word "community, and we may have to choose the French word "commune", although this also has its drawbacks.
+In German there are two words meaning "community", of which Engels used the one which does not denote a single community, but their totality, a system of communities.
+In Russian there is no such word, and we may have to choose the French word "commune", although this also has its drawbacks.